 Routine: After donning her uniform—flat shoes, a tight pair of jeans, a cashmere sweater, and a jacket—Marant drives her scooter to the pool in St.-Germain for a set of 35 laps.
 “I need this to breathe and to handle my stressful days.
 It’s a pool from the beginning of the last century,” the designer told Harper’s Bazaar.
 "I love that you get your own cabin, so you don’t have to go into a locker room.”
 After showering in her cabin, Marant stops by a juice bar for a carrot-and-ginger concoction on her way to the office.
 Once at the office, Marant has her coffee.
 “I have a black coffee—American style, not espresso… It’s not very French.”

 Routine: After the kids are dressed, fed, dropped off at school, and even read to, the Oscar-winning lifestyle guru takes an hour for responding to work emails before exercising from 10 a.m. to noon.
 Yes, that’s a two-hour daily Tracy Anderson Method workout.

 First Thing: Exercises.

 Routine: “Exercise wakes me up and gets my juices flowing.
 I get my best ideas working out or on a drive back from the gym to the house,” Power tells Self guest editor and Honest Company CEO Jessica Alba.
-Her post-workout breakfast usually consists of “one egg on a piece of toast and some avocado.”
+Post-workout breakfast usually consists of “one egg on a piece of toast and some avocado.”
 Power puts her sweat session ideas to action immediately.
-“Well, I obsess on them the whole class.
+“Well I obsess on them the whole class.
 And then I got to my car and I open my Notes on my phone, and I either type it or make a call to somebody who will listen to me at 7 in the morning.”

 First Thing: Checks emails.